Credit Suisse hit by weak investment bank performance

 JPMorgan Chase & Co (JPM.N) and Citigroup Inc. (C.N) in the United States have also reported sharp declines in revenues from fixed income, a business that has been hit hard by tough new rules imposed on banks since the financial crisis.

-UBS is abandoning large parts of fixed income - which traditionally includes debt and foreign exchange trading, securitized products and commodities - in a three-year restructuring to focus almost exclusively on private banking.
+UBS is abandoning large parts of fixed income - which traditionally includes debt and foreign exchange trading, securitised products and commodities - in a three-year restructuring to focus almost exclusively on private banking.

 Under Dougan, Credit Suisse has decided to scale back on riskier areas in the investment bank which soak up capital.